rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 }
 ```

-As you can see the error trait provides the facilities needed to create error
+As you can see the `Error` trait provides the facilities needed to create error
 reports enriched by information that may be present in source errors.

 # Reference-level explanation